 Of course, to follow along, you’ll need your own copy of Paid Memberships Pro.
 Let’s start with how much the plugin costs.

-While there’s a free version of Paid Memberships Pro on the WordPress Plugin Directory, that’s not my focus here.
+While there’s a free version of Paid Memberships Pro on their website, that’s not my focus here.

 Instead, I’m looking at the three premium tiers on offer.
 These will bundle in extras to the core plugin based on the plan you choose: